 Law enforcement agencies need the most effective methods to gather information about criminal activity.
 But the evidence must balance the need to prosecute, without putting innocent people at risk of miscarriage of justice.

-Research within our world-renowned International Centre for Research in Forensic Psychology focuses on the intersection between psychology and the law.
+Research within our world-renowned International Centre for Research in Forensic Psychology (ICFRP) focuses on the intersection between psychology and the law.
 Our research portal, Pure, has a full list of our staff and researchers.

 We investigate the most-effective approaches to gathering intelligence during investigations, taking into consideration factors that may influence how events are remembered, such as alcohol and stress.